The Friends of the Farm at Hilltop

 Our passion for our vision is the fuel that keeps us going.
 We are on a fascinating journey of discovery and creativity.
 Come join us on the farm!

-Our by-laws allow for a maximum of 25 directors and require that a minimum of 51% of our
+Our by-laws allow for a maximum of 25 directors, currently there are 17 directors serving.

 |Raymond Wilcox, Vice President||860-668-5739|